lorocks/Structure-from-Motion-SFM/README.md

 </p>

 ## Executing the Code
 Python file should be executed within the `scripts/` directory for proper working.
-For example, if you were to run the `main_cv.py file`, you would execute the following command.
+For example, if you were to run the `main_cv.py` file, you would execute the following command.

 ```sh
     python3 scripts/main_cv.py